 The Assheton Arms’ ranking in Top 50 this year marks the latest in a slew of accolades for the pub, which include being named Lancashire Life’s Dining Pub of the Year.

-For traveller who want to stay and take in the Assheton’s beautiful surroundings, the pub has a selection of exquisite boutique rooms priced from £110 to £220.
+For travellers who want to stay and take in the Assheton’s beautiful surroundings, the pub has a selection of exquisite boutique rooms at reasonable prices.

-Menu highlights include Southern fried cod with gem salad, avocado, lime and chilli mayo; steamed Korean buns with crispy duck, spring onions, cucumber and chilli relish; and roast hake with smoked salmon potato pancake, steamed baby spinach and shellfish butter sauce.
+Menu highlights have included Southern fried cod with gem salad, avocado, lime and chilli mayo; steamed Korean buns with crispy duck, spring onions, cucumber and chilli relish; and roast hake with smoked salmon potato pancake, steamed baby spinach and shellfish butter sauce.